relai/todosapp/README.md

 todosapp
 ========

-'todosapp' is a sample application that manages your to-do items.
+`todosapp` is a sample application that manages your to-do items.
 It is built primarily to explore the server-side asynchronous programming in JVM web frameworks.
-It is inspired by [todomvc](http://todomvc.com/), which showcases numerous MV* JavaScript frameworks at the browser side.
+It is inspired by [todomvc](http://todomvc.com/), showcasing MV* JavaScript frameworks at the browser side.

 ### JVM Web Frameworks
 In the sub-projects, we build the sample project using the following frameworks respectively: